guilherme-marcello/rust-discrete-math/README.md

 ### 4: Theorems of Fermat and Euler; The Totient Function

 `fermat_euler_totient.rs` introduces the theorems of Fermat and Euler, which are important results in number theory related to modular arithmetic.
-It includes code snippets for computing Euler's totient function and checking if a number is a Fermat or Euler pseudoprime.
+It includes code snippets for computing Euler's totient function and the decomposition of a number into its prime factors.

 ### 5: RSA Cryptography